Constance Marten and Mark Gordon arrested on suspicion of manslaughter

 Published

-BBC Local News: Dorset -- Police say Constance Marten and Mark Gordon's missing baby may have "come to harm".Full Article
+BBC Local News: Sussex -- Police say Constance Marten and Mark Gordon's missing baby may have "come to harm".Full Article

 Published

-BBC Local News: Dorset -- Police say Constance Marten and Mark Gordon's missing baby may have "come to harm".Full Article
+BBC Local News: Sussex -- Police say Constance Marten and Mark Gordon's missing baby may have "come to harm".Full Article

-Constance Marten and Mark Gordon have been further arrested on suspicion of gross negligence manslaughter as police search for..
+Constance Marten, 35, and her boyfriend Mark Gordon, 48, a convicted sex offender, have been charged with suspicion of gross..

-They were arrested in Brighton on Monday on suspicion of child neglect after being spotted by a member of the public just before..
+Constance Marten and her lover Mark Gordon have been arrested on suspicion of gross negligence manslaughter